Spinnin' the hits: Dr. Dax Davis brings back the heyday of the deejay - Shelby County Reporter

 “The harmonics and the tones are better than computerized animation music,” Davis said.
 “When people hear me play a record and they hear the popping and the cracking, that’s what they grew up on.
 They love that.”

 The way Davis behaves on his show is intentional—and inspired by the deejays of his childhood, back when everything was done in the studio live.
-Among the influences he cited were Joe Rumore of WVOK Birmingham, Duke Rumore, Dan Brennan, Don Kieth, Scott Michaels and others.
+Among the influences he cited were Joe Rumore of WVOK Birmingham, Duke Rumore, Dan Brennan, Don Keith, Scott Michaels and others.

 “Everybody in the Birmingham area listened to Joe Rumore,” he said.
 “He would usually come on at 9 and stay on until 12.
 He would broadcast from his house, and he bought air time.”